 - Fully grown cats may be quieter than kittens

-- Shelter cats are usually treated for parasites, examined by a vet, and possibly sterilized and vaccinated before you take them home
+- Shelter cats are usually treated for parasites, examined by a vet and are possibly sterilised and vaccinated before you take them home

-- Any behavioral traits and temperaments may already be determined in an adult cat, and so you can find a pet who already holds any desired characteristics
+- Any behavioural traits and temperaments may already be determined in an adult cat, and so you can find a pet who already holds any desired characteristics

 Challenges with adopting an adult cat

-- Many rescue cats have an uncertain history and some may require a little extra care to settle into their new home
+- Many rescue cats have an uncertain history and some may require a little extra care to settle in their new home

 - An adult cat may already have bad habits that will be difficult to change

-- An adult cat's key socialization period will have taken place a long time ago, however there is still room for some behavioral adaptation
+- An adult cat’s key socialisation period will have taken place a long time ago, however there is still room for some behavioural adaptation

 Where to adopt a cat